MaRos10/AirBean-API/README.md

 http://localhost:8000/api/order/getCart/:orderId
 Method: GET

 When you create an order in createOrder you’ll receive an orderId.
-Copy that orderId and paste it at the end of the URL as a param.
+Copy that orderId and paste it at the end of the URL as a param to retrieve current items in cart.

 ### Add item cart: